Hamburg Noir

 This place was just the opposite.
 It was visually violent to the point of self-parody.
 Edda was pretty sure luminol wouldn’t emit telltale blue glows on the walls.
 Too many words, not enough action.
 Despite their big talk, the “revolutionary” squatters would never have the prison experience.
 At most, they would get forty-eight hours in U‑Haft, bail, and immediate parole.
 Edda figured they had the backing of weasel politicians who got a thrill out of reliving their university days as young socialists, the so-called Jusos.

-The three of them emerged into a huge room that must have originally been the seating area.
+The three of them emerged into a huge room that must originally have been the seating area.
 The two-story-high ceiling was supported by surprisingly thin iron posts.
 At the back of the stage, in a kitchen area set off by a sink, cupboards, and an old teak dinner table in bad need of refinishing, some kind of meeting was under way.

-The walls of the theater featured oversized iconic posters of historical revolutionaries like Rosa Luxembourg, Che Guevara, and Martin Luther King.
+The walls of the theater featured enormous iconic posters of historical revolutionaries like Rosa Luxembourg, Che Guevara, and Martin Luther King.
 All had that Red Square devotional look.
 More originality, Edda thought.
 She had been hoping for somebody more robust, like good old Uncle Joe Stalin, hand in trench coat, overseeing gulags and mass starvation.

-She had the impression he’d read a lot of thick, complicated books about “the dialectic” of “the workers” but had never done an honest day’s work in his life.
+She had the impression he’d read a lot of thick, complicated books about the dialectic of the workers but had never done an honest day’s work in his life.
 Probably the prodigal son of a banker.
-One of those guys who studied for decades at daddy’s expense.
+One of those guys who studied for decades at Daddy’s expense.
 He seemed to be in charge.

 His comrades around the table had the usual Antifa uniforms: black jumpsuits and hoodies, unnaturally colored hair, nose and eyebrow rings, wannabe tattoos of clenched fists, heavy lace-up boots two sizes too big.